 Supported throughput when using FRITZ!Box with an external modem or router (e.g. cable modem)

-In some cases these operating modes require special protocol stacks and packet encapsulation as well as additional security mechanisms such as NAT, PPP, PPPoE, VLAN, "Stateful Packet Inspection" firewall, port forwarding, traffic shaping etc..
-This may reduce the maximum possible transmission rate for the "LAN 1" port of up to 1000 Mbit/s to slightly less than 200 Mbit/s.
+In some cases these operating modes require special protocol stacks and packet encapsulation as well as additional security mechanisms (NAT, PPP, PPPoE, VLAN, "Stateful Packet Inspection" firewall, port forwarding, traffic shaping etc.), which leads to a reduction of the highest possible transmission rate for the "LAN 1" port.

 There are no standardized methods of measurement, and the results of so-called "speed tests" vary greatly due to numerous factors influencing the results.